starofrainnight/cookiecutter-pypackage/docs/prompts.rst

 project_name
     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.

+project_short_name
+    The name of your Python package project.
+This is used in setup.py as the package, so no spaces allowed and case are allowed.

 project_slug
     The namespace of your Python package.
 This should be Python import-friendly.
 Typically, it is the slugified version of project_name.